-This article first appeared in Pittsburgh Technology Council PGH Tech Fuse.
+This article first appeared in the Pittsburgh Technology Council PGH Tech Fuse.

 Top-down or bottom-up?
 In what direction should change happen in an organization?